 Tutorial: Create a Procedural Ribbon in Maya

 Since I put up my rigging reel I’ve received a lot of questions and requests for a tutorial on the procedural ribbons, so I’ve finally put together a tutorial on them.
-When I finished the tutorial I realized that it was really slow-paced, so I’ve written a script for it also (attached at the bottom of this post).
-So for those of you that find it easier to figure out what’s going on by skimming through a script, you know what to do 🙂
+When I finished the tutorial I realized that it was really slow-paced, so I’ve written a script for it (attached at the bottom of this post).
+So for those of you that find it easier to figure out what’s going on by skimming through some code, you know what to do 🙂